Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Boats on Lake Shojiko near Kawaguchiko, Japan

-Walk to the southeast corner of the lake, where visitors can set sail on a boat cruise or soar to the mountaintop on the Kawaguchiko Ropeway.
-Both options – lake or mountain – provide excellent views of Mt.
-Fuji (if it’s not covered by clouds!).
-Find a place to eat dinner near the lake; if you are craving something besides Japanese cuisine, try the wood fired pizzas at Pizzeria Onda!
+Both options provide excellent views of Mt.
+Fuji, if it’s not covered by clouds!
+Find a place to eat dinner near the lake.
+If you are craving something besides Japanese cuisine, try the wood fired pizzas at Pizzeria Onda!

 Day 6: Find the Best Fuji Views